lgss/service-design-manual/service-manual/user-centred-design/resources/patterns/start-pages.md

 This button text should contain a clear call to action to start the service.

-If the service is not hosted on GOV.UK then this should be made clear.
+If the service is not hosted on LGSS then this should be made clear.

 ### 4. Additional information